lalitkumar-kulkarni15/WeatherForecast-API/README.md

 <p>Please feel free to use this API / extend it and n case you have any suggestions to improove the quality of the code please do let me know.In case of any issues/ bugs found please open an issue and will tr to fix it as soon as possible.</p>

+<b>Caching</b>

+<p>Currently the get request is cached using caffeine and its configuration is placed in the application.properties file.
+The
+timeout is currently set to 30 sec.
+However please feel free to update it as per requirement.</p>

 Thanks and Regards,

 Lalit